Degree: Associate in Applied Science

 In addition to the mission statement, goals and program competencies (objectives) already listed on this page, the following data is provided to reflect the Radiation Therapy Technology Program's effectiveness.

 Program completion rate: This is defined as the number of students who complete the program, didactic and clinical within 150% of the stated program length.
 It is an annual measure of the number of students beginning the program and the actual number that complete the program.
-Information for years 2012 to 2016 is listed.
-The completion rate for 2016 was 80%.
-Twelve of the fifteen students enrolled graduated.
-The five year, 2012 to 2016 average completion rate was 81%.
+Information for years 2013 to 2017 is listed.
+The completion rate for 2017 was 78.6%.
+Eleven of the fourteen students enrolled graduated.
+The five year, 2013 to 2017 average completion rate was 75%.

 Program job placement rate: This rate reflects the number of students who obtain employment in radiation therapy within twelve (12) months of graduation versus the number of graduates actively seeking employment.
-For the most recent five-year period, 86.2% 25/29 graduates actively seeking employment were hired.
+For the most recent five-year period 2012-2016, 86.2% 25/29 graduates actively seeking employment were hired.

 Job placement rate is defined as the number of graduates employed in the radiologic sciences compared to the number of graduates actively seeking employment in radiation therapy.
 The JRCERT has defined not actively seeking employment as: 1) graduate fails to communicate with program officials regarding employment status after multiple attempts, 2) graduate is unwilling to seek employment that requires relocation, 3) graduate is unwilling to accept employment due to salary or hours, 4) graduate is on active military duty, and/or 5) graduate is continuing education.